emiriq/emiriq.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Emiriq
-subtitle: Why you'd want to go on a date with me
+subtitle: Why Emiriq should be a brand to watch
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+We are EmiriQ.
+We are planning to bring these products:

+- Perfumes

 What else do you need?

-### My story
+### Our story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, we are still trying to build our story.
+Wait for a boom.